Comprehensive Faculty Workload Policy

 10. Outside Activities

-Faculty members are encouraged to engage in activities outside the College that increase their knowledge in the discipline and their effectiveness in the classroom.
+Faculty members are encouraged to engage in activities outside the University that increase their knowledge in the discipline and their effectiveness in the classroom.
 Faculty members who engage in compensated outside activities during the Iona contractual period including consulting engagements and teaching at other institutions, should disclose this in writing to the Dean.
 It is the responsibility of the faculty member to ensure that outside commitments do not interfere with the fulfillment of Iona responsibilities.
 The immediate supervision of this commitment is the responsibility of the department chair under the direction of the Dean.
 The Deans should file a report with the Provost of compensated outside activities annually.

-- Full-time faculty members are contractually obligated to attend fall Convocation and spring State of the College.
+- Full-time faculty members are contractually obligated to attend fall Convocation and spring State of the University.
 The full-time faculty are also expected to be present at all ceremonial occasions such as commencements and special convocations.
 A faculty member unable to attend on any of these occasions should inform the appropriate dean well in advance.

 - Faculty should provide colleague coverage for anticipated absences and for short-term illness.